Largest meat producer getting back online after cyberattack - WTMJ

 Associated Press Writers

-“Our systems are coming back online and we are not sparing any resources to fight this threat,” Andre Nogueira, CEO of JBS USA, said in a statement.
+“I can assure you that we are raising this through the highest levels of the U.S. government,” she said.
+“The president certainly believes that President Putin has a role to play in stopping and preventing these attacks.”

+While there is no evidence Russia benefits financially from ransomware crime — which has hit health care, education and state and local governments especially hard during the pandemic — U.S. officials say its practitioners have sometimes worked for Kremlin security services.

-Ransomware expert Allan Liska of the cybersecurity firm Recorded Future said the attack on JBS was the largest yet on a food manufacturer.
-But he said at least 40 food companies have been targeted by hackers over the last year, including brewer Molson Coors and E & J Gallo Winery.
+Ransomware expert Allan Liska of the cybersecurity firm Recorded Future said JBS was the largest food manufacturer yet to be hit by ransomware, in which criminal hackers paralyze entire networks by scrambling their data.
+But he said at least 40 food companies have been targeted by ransomware gangs over the last year, including brewer Molson Coors and E & J Gallo Winery.

 Food companies, Liska said, are at “about the same level of security as manufacturing and shipping.
 Which is to say, not very.”

 The attack was the second in a month on critical U.S. infrastructure.
 Earlier in May, hackers shut down operation of the Colonial Pipeline, the largest U.S. fuel pipeline, for nearly a week.
 The closure sparked long lines and panic buying at gas stations across the Southeast.
-Colonial Pipeline confirmed it paid $4.4 million to the hackers.
+Colonial Pipeline confirmed it paid $4.4 million to the hackers, who then turned over a software decryption key.

+Cybersecurity experts said the attacks targeting critical sectors of the U.S. economy are evidence that industry hasn’t been taking years of repeated warnings seriously.

+Cybercriminals previously active in online ID theft and bank fraud moved into ransomware in the mid-2010s as programmers developed sophisticated programs that permitted the software’s more efficient dissemination.

 JBS is the second-largest producer of beef, pork and chicken in the U.S. If it were to shut down for even one day, the U.S. would lose almost a quarter of its beef-processing capacity, or the equivalent of 20,000 beef cows, according to Trey Malone, an assistant professor of agriculture at Michigan State University.

+Critical U.S. infrastructure might be better hardened against ransomware attacks were it not for the 2012 defeat of legislation that would have set cybersecurity standards for critical industries.

+The U.S. Chamber of Commerce and other business groups lobbied hard against the bill, condemning it as government interference in the free market.
+Even a watered-down version that would have made the standards voluntary was blocked by a Republican filibuster in the Senate.

-David White, president of the cyber risk management company Axio, said the U.S. has no cybersecurity requirements for companies outside of the electric, nuclear and banking systems.
-That may put companies like JBS and Colonial Pipeline more at risk.
+Right now, the U.S. has no cybersecurity requirements for companies outside of the electric, nuclear and banking systems, said David White, president of the cyber risk management company Axio.

 White said regulations would help, particularly for companies with inadequate or immature cybersecurity programs.
 Those rules should be sector-specific and should consider the national economic risks of outages, he said.